maurshivam/UPI_Transactions_Analysis_Dashboard/README.md

 9. Transactions Amount by Hours & Day (Heatmap)

-A day-vs-hour heatmap pinpointing the exact windows (day + hour combinations) with the highest transaction value — useful for identifying peak-load periods for infrastructure or fraud-monitoring planning.
+A conditional-formatting-based day-vs-hour heatmap pinpointing the exact windows (day + hour combinations) with the highest transaction value — useful for identifying peak-load periods for infrastructure or fraud-monitoring planning.

 Key Insights
 PhonePe dominates the UPI app market with nearly half of all transaction share, followed by Google Pay and Paytm.